Newspaper Page Text

 mobile in front of his home at 905

-white, ran across two men with
+white, ran across two men wi’h

 the tires Thursday.
-He shot at one
+He shot at on.”

-who dropped the tires and fled
+who dropped the tires and fled.

-He then turned and shot at the
+He then turned and shot at th”

 other who was hit and fell, but